Below is a (continually updated) list of my favorite resources for teaching, both ones that I’ve developed and sources developed by other scholars.

 Topical resources: Environmental Sociology

-- For years, I have been adding to this resource page on multimedia sources that teach the globalization of the agrofood system
+- I maintain two resource pages with multimedia sources on the topics of the globalization of the agrofood system and climate change

 - Feminism and environmental conversation converge in this fascinating article on the white-tailed deer, by Dr. Stack-Whitney.

-- The Economist’s essay series on “Landscapes of the Mind”
+- The Economist published a fascinating essay series on “Landscapes of the Mind”

-- A compelling map of Native lands in North America.
+- This compelling map of Native lands in North America is worth study.

 - This insightful comic-strip reflection on Midwestern prairie restorations can teach the complexities of the concept of “natural” or “original” nature.